|

 Genesis 2:1-3

 The Bible is not scientifically clear on how to know which day is the weekly Sabbath.
 There is no astronomical evidence for the weekly cycle.
-God has preserved His weekly cycle through tradition in such a way that there is no doubt of the Sabbath day when you accept it is the seventh day of the week and not the first.
+God has preserved His weekly cycle through tradition so there is no doubt of the Sabbath day when you accept it is the seventh day of the week and not the first.

 The tradition of the seven-day weekly cycle is deeply ingrained into our society dating back to at least the time of the Messiah.
 We can have confidence the Son of God correctly followed all of God's Law.
 The Catholic Church and the Jewish people were the faithful preservers of the seven-day weekly cycle.
 No reasonable person doubts this.
 The Bible is absolutely clear the seventh day of the week is the Sabbath.
 We depend on tradition to know the days of the week.
 We can only know which date on the calendar is the Sabbath because of this tradition.

-The sacred month begins the first complete sacred day after the "rule" begins of the astronomical new moon (no moon).
+The sacred month begins with the first complete sacred day (from a world perspective) after the signal of the astronomical new moon (solar conjunction).
+This signal is sometimes spectacularly visible with a solar eclipse.
 The Hebrew word for month actually means "new moon".
-The Biblical month usually begins with a visible sliver of the new moon.
+The Biblical month usually begins with a visible (in Jerusalem) sliver of the new moon.
 This verse refers to Trumpets Sabbath, which is the first day of the month.

 Psalms 81:3